ZhiweiBao/Elle-shop-backend/README.md

-# E-Commerce-backend
+# E-Commerce-webapp
-Spring Boot Backend of an e-commerce app
+An e-commerce webapp with Spring Boot backend and Angular frontend